MasonEgger/conference-talk-proposal-template/README.md

 Ex: DevOps, Python, Community

 ## Elevator Pitch (300 Character Limit)
 300 characters or less elevator pitch.
 Include Audience Takeaways

 ## Audience
 * Who is this for?
-* Can be many different types of audiences
+* Can be many different audiences

 ## Audence Level
-Level of expertise required for this talk.
+Expertise required for this talk
 Include prerequisites

 ## Audiece Takeaways
-What will the audience take away from this?
+What will the audience take away and/or learn from this talk?

 Should be 3 things

 ## Outline
 * Timed outline (1 min)